sabbath88/passwords/README.md

 Just write the passphrase (case insensitive) in the input field and hit generate to get you your unique password for that particular site.

-## Mobile Version
+### Mobile Version

 The password generator uses [responsive design][2] and therefore works across all screens including mobile phones and tablets.
 All it requires is a web browser with JavaScript enabled.

+### Offline Version

-You can also download the tool for offline use.
+You can also download the password generator for offline use.
+Just extract the zip file and double-click index.html to launch program.
+For added security, you may [password-protect the folder][3] or place the folder inside Dropbox and [secure with 2-factor verification][4].

 ### Authors